Silver Linings Playbook (2012)

 Nate’s Grade: A

-Posted on November 21, 2012, in 2012 Movies and tagged book, bradley cooper, chris tucker, comedy, david o. russell, drama, indie, jackie weaver, jennifer lawrence, mental illness, oscar, quirky, robert de niro, romance.
+Posted on November 21, 2012, in 2012 Movies and tagged book, bradley cooper, chris tucker, comedy, david o. russell, drama, indie, jackie weaver, jennifer lawrence, julia stiles, mental illness, oscars, quirky, robert de niro, romance.
 Bookmark the permalink.
 Leave a comment.